dvishal485/data-structure-programs/README.md

 list nodes.
 For a linked list with odd number of nodes, last node should not be swapped.](./programs/assignments/assignment_03.c)
 1. [Write a program to check if one tree appears in another tree.](./programs/assignments/assignment_04.c)
+2. [Write a program to construct binary search tree on given pre-order traversal of the tree and print the nodes level wise top to down and left to right.](./programs/assignments/assignment_05.c)

 ---